VitorCora/MassDeployV1S-WP/README.md

 For this example I chose manually, but for a massive deployment the use of a TAG Key::Value pair is highly recommended (eg. TrendProtect::YES)

+It should look similar to the following:

 ![image](https://github.com/VitorCora/MassDeployV1S-WP/assets/59590152/ad7ed3b6-2cef-4020-949f-6e93514aed82)

 Next recommended session to be edited is Output options

 On the Outputs options session choose an AWS S3 bucket of your preference to store your logs, this will ensure that you will have full access to the log history and possible errors.

+It should look similar to the following:

 ![image](https://github.com/VitorCora/MassDeployV1S-WP/assets/59590152/dc02270b-e0c2-41bf-9a89-e061c2c57ca3)